zhouzhouthezhou/KingPong/README.md

 * Talon Knowlton

 # Documentation
-This project is based around a NodeJS server and Websocket.io (see app.js), and the Phaser 3 game framework for the client side.
-MongoDB was used for the back-end to store user info such as their email, password, name, and highest score.
-The Mongoose API allows for the interaction between server-side and back-end.
+King Pong uses NodeJS as the server infrastructure to create a standard RESTful site and Websocket.io inorder to implement the server-client interaction and enable different people to create different instances of the same game.
+The game itself was created using the Phaser 3 JavaScript game engine.
+We used MongoDB as the database architecture to store login information and highest score.
+The mongooseAPI was used to query from the database and generate the rankings for the leaderboard.
+The app was then deployed to Heroku for the public to enjoy.

 Access using https://king-pong-csci3308.herokuapp.com/ your favorite web browser and wait for a friend (or foe) to join.